OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 #  DEVLOG

 # Design Questions // Next Steps
+- Big Picture UX
+    - When user opens app not first time, should open to previous tab they were in.
 - Palette Colour Lists
     - Should be grouped RGB first, not alphabetically.
 Makes sense in this context.
 - UserPaletteView